The mountains are calling

 Youth homelessness and poverty

 Supporting the work of Zero Ceiling – along with hundreds more charities across the country – is the TELUS Friendly Future Foundation.
-In the year since its launch, the Foundation has given $7.6 million to 539 youth-focussed projects designed to empower at-risk youth by connecting them to the people, resources, tools, mental health, and healthcare services they need to not only participate, but also thrive in a digital world.
+In the year since its launch, the Foundation has given $7.6 million to 539 youth-focussed projects designed to empower youth by connecting them to the people, resources, tools, mental health, and healthcare services they need to not only participate, but also thrive in a digital world.
 The Foundation builds on the legacy of the 18 TELUS Community Boards across Canada and internationally, which have contributed $76 million to more than 7,000 innovative programs since 2005.

 Addressing homelessness and poverty is core to the Foundation’s mission.
 Every year, more than 1.5 million Canadian children go without nutritious meals every single day; 350,000 young people are in government care and, lacking the support of a family, often experience trauma and an isolating transition into adulthood; 30,000 Canadians are homeless on any given night, many of whom are disconnected from basic healthcare due to mental illness, addiction, and other life circumstances; and 40 per cent of low-income families lack consistent Internet access, a reality that puts kids at risk of falling behind in school and in their future careers.